tewendel/interkit-masterarbeit/sites/docs/src/content/guides/quick-start/data.md

 Each column has a certain type, depending on what kind of data it should hold.
 The available types are:
 - **String** for short unformatted text
 - **Number** for numbers
-- **Richtext** for longer text with headlines, links and paragraphs
+- **Richtext** for longer text with headlines, links and paragraphs formatted with Markdown
 - **Media** for Images, Audio or Video files, and AR content
 - **Location** for locations on the map
 - **SheetRef** for referencing data in other sheets